Jemurai/policy/Master_Security_Policy.md

 {{company_name}}'s policies and operating practices are designed to meet industry standard security practices including:

 * Aligned to NIST 800-53
-* Clear coverage of SIG Lite
 * Coverage of NIST Cybersecurity Framework

-To make it clear how we are interpreting and meeting the standards, policies shall be annotated with tags for:  NIST-CSF, NIST-800-53 and SIGLite controls.
+To make it clear how we are interpreting and meeting the standards, policies shall be annotated with tags for:  NIST-CSF and NIST-800-53 controls.

+We are implementing MODERATE Impact level controls.

 ## Tracking Data